liboevan/hass-custom-components/README.md

 # Home Assistant Custom Components

-This is a repository of home assistant custom components I complete, including sensor, notify, etc.
+This is a repository of home assistant custom components I complete/improve, including sensor, notify, etc.

 Following are plug-in list, please see more information in `doc` folder.